ezy/docs/CODE_OF_CONDUCT.md

 # Code of Conduct

-- Don't be offensive
-- Be respectful / mindful
+- Be excellent to each other